 I earned my PhD in Physics from the University of Alberta, where I used creative approaches to push the vision of atomic-scale manufacturing forward for better electronic devices and memories.
 I also worked to help commercialize this technology, allowing me to simultaneously develop practical business expertise and insights throughout the entire process.

 I have extensive technical writing and public speaking experience.
 I have presented to audiences of four to over four hundred, and to groups with diverse backgrounds ranging from experts and investors to the general public.
 I have also earned a number of accolades for my ability to distill complex ideas into easily accessible segments across a variety of different media.
+One of my current outreach projects involves introducing children aged 4-7 to important scientific concepts through fun and engaging stories.
+I have been able to work with an amazing team of people to bring the free children’s eBook series Santa the Scientist to life.

 My current role involves leading multi-person projects and research to further the development of atomic-scale manufacturing and circuitry.
-This role allows me to blend my two passions and engage in both the research and business sides of science simultaneously.
+This role allows me to blend my two passions and engage in both the research and business sides of science.
 I also manage and coordinate the intellectual property that results from all of the company’s projects.
 In addition, I serve in a technical liaison role, introducing investors to the scientific side of projects.

 In 2017 I constructed the “World’s Smallest Maple Leaf” from just 32 atoms to celebrate Canada’s 150th birthday.
 In 2018 I designed and demonstrated the “World’s Densest Solid-State Memory” by storing and playing back the first 24 notes of the Mario theme song with just 62 atoms.
 Most recently I developed a technique to improve the scalable manufacturing of atomic-scale devices through the use of “Molecular Erasers.”